Chauncey Billups pleads not guilty in illegal poker case allegedly linked to mafia

 Angelo Ruggiero, Jr., who prosecutors allege was a member of the Genovese crime family and an organizer of the Washington Place poker game, was denied bail after his attorney offered a bail application of $5 million.
 Thomas Gelardo, also known as "Juice," who prosecutors allege is an associate of the Bonanno family, supervised the Lexington Avenue poker game and took a cut of the proceeds, prosecutors claim.

 Because there are so many defendants, prosecutors filed a motion last week asking the court to divide the 31 defendants in the poker case into three groups, with each group having 10 to 11 defendants for status conferences for "convenience."
-Attorneys opposed the motion, saying the government is trying to "divide and conquer" the defendants.
+Some defense attorneys opposed the motion, saying the government is trying to "divide and conquer" the defendants.
+The judge reserved a decision during the hearing on whether or not the defendants would be broken up into groups, saying, "We will keep everyone together for the moment."

+Judge Reyes scheduled the next status conference for March 4 at 2:00 p.m.